Vegan Chocolate Chip Cookie ( Using Coconut Flour & Coconut Palm Sugar)

 1/4 cup coconut palm sugar

-* Note: To achieve the level of sweetness your desire, you have to try it first.
-If you like more caramel taste put more coconut palm sugar and if you want more sweet and you can add more maple syrup.
+* Note: To achieve the sweetness you desire, try it first.
+If you like more caramel taste, put more coconut palm sugar, and if you want more sweetness and you can add more maple syrup.